 - Activate logging

-- Detailed error messages
+- Enable detailed error messages

-- Go to Application settings and set Remote debugging to On.
+- Set Remote debugging to On.

 Episerver supports writing to the diagnostics log using BLOB storage.
 See Logging into .Net Diagnostics Trace for more details on how this works.

-- Select App Services for the integration environment, and go to Diagnostics log.
+- Select App Services for the Integration environment, and go to Diagnostics log.

 - Set the Application Logging (Blob) to On, select desired Level of verbosity, and select a storage account and container under Storage Settings.